litvinab/cronos/README.md

 You need to setup the cron service in the docker compose file similar to this one down below:

+The main thing in this configuration is to use `/var/run/docker.sock` volume for cronos-based service.

 ```yml
 version: '2'
 services: